-The Wyoming CSE Program provides services to individuals who apply or are referred for services through the following mechanisms:
+The Wyoming Child Support Program (CSP) provides services to individuals who apply or are referred for services through the following mechanisms:

 1) Public assistance referrals;

 2) Non-public assistance applications;

 4) Transmittals from another state, tribe, or country with a reciprocal agreement.

 There are no eligibility requirements for child support applicants (e.g. residency or income limitations), and anyone may complete a child support application.
 However, the services provided are limited by state and federal law.
 For instance, the Wyoming CSP shall not establish an order for a non-custodial parent to pay alimony to a custodial parent, nor shall the Wyoming CSP Program establish an order of child custody.

 All applicants for child support enforcement services should read about their rights and responsibilities in the Statement of Understanding and A Guide to the Wyoming Child Support Program (Appendix 6.A) provided at the time of application or immediately after completing the DFS Form 543.

 Finally, both the Northern Arapaho and Eastern Shoshone Tribes on the Wind River Indian Reservation provide child support services to members of their respective tribes.
 If one of the four types of applications involves a tribal member, please review Chapter 18 Tribal IV-D Program to determine if the case should remain part of the Wyoming CSP or if it should be transferred to one of the tribal child support programs.

 As discussed in greater detail in 6.1 Introduction, the local District CSP Offices shall: